quadrismegistus/slingshot/README.rst

    >>

-You’re being prompted for the “sling,” the file of python or R code.
+You’re being prompted for the “\ **sling**\ ,” the file of python or R code.
 Type a number to select from some built-in slings, or type the path to a file of your own code.
 After selecting the “sling,” you’ll be asked for the “stone”:

 .. code-block::